CloudLabsAI-Azure/Azure-VMware-Solution/Module-1-task2.md

 7. The **DHCP profile** has been added successfully.

-# Exercise 2: Create an NSX-T T1 Logical Router
+# Exercise 2: Add the DHCP Profile to the T1 Gateway

 NSX-T has the concept of Logical Routers (LR).
 These Logical Routers can perform both distributed or centralized functions.
 In AVS, NSX-T is deployed and configured with a default T0 Logical Router and a default T1 Logical Router.
 The T0 LR in AVS cannot be manipulated by AVS customers, however the T1 LR can be configured however an AVS customer chooses.
 AVS customers also have the option to add additional T1 LRs as they see fit.